 E202 South College

-Nikki Stoia is presently a Senior Lecturer II in the UMass Amherst Department of Music and Dance, Chief Undergraduate Advisor for the Music Department and Honors Program Director, and, as Associate Dean of Advising, serves as Executive Director of the Humanities and Fine Arts Advising Center.
-She is also a four-time Distinguished Teacher Award nominee and a 2006 Outstanding Academic Advisor Award winner.
+Ms. Stoia is presently a Senior Lecturer II in the University of Massachusetts/Amherst Department of Music and Dance, Music Honors Program Director, and Associate Dean of Advising for the College of Humanities and Fine Arts.
+She is also a four-time Distinguished Teacher Award nominee and a 2006 Outstanding Academic Advisor Award winner at the University.

 From Fall 2003 through March 2005 she was the Music Director, conductor and pianist for all the premieres and subsequent performances of the opera The Captivation of Eunice Williams (music by Paula Kimper, libretto by Harley Erdman, conceived with Linda McInerney, Stage Director).
 Having served as accompanist for the Springfield Symphony Chorus for nineteen years, Ms. Stoia is now in her fourteenth year as Music Director/Conductor of this ensemble.
 In the summer of 2008, Ms. Stoia served as Head Vocal Coach and Chorus Master for the opera program, Italian Operatic Experience, in Urbania, Italy.

 She holds a Master of Music degree in Vocal Accompanying and Chamber Music from the University of Massachusetts/Amherst, acknowledged as a Phi Kappa Phi graduate, and is a Phi Beta Kappa graduate of Smith College, where she majored in Music and German.